maximebj/agb.plugin/readme.txt

 == Changelog ==

 = 1.4.3 (05/12/2018) =
-* Compatible with WordPress 5.0
+* Compatible with WordPress 5.0 and Gutenberg official release!
 * Blocks are now grouped in the same category in the inserter
 * Changed blocks colors in inserter menu
 * Fixed: bug in Add to cart button
 * Fixed: bug in Summary code preventing good anchors slugs
-* Fixed: bug in Post block forgetting its value
+* Fixed: bug in Post block forgetting its ID
+* Fixed: bug in Post block with no thumbnail
 * Fixed: multiple little things